Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 Porsche 911 Targa

 The 911 Targa was introduced into the market in 1967 and was named after the Targa Florio road in Sicily where Porsche had won several races.
 It featured a removable rooftop with a stainless steel anti-roll bar.
 Porsche halted its production and made a comeback in 2014.
 The new Targa proved to be worth the wait as it featured a 3.8L six cylinder engine producing 400hp.

 2002-Present Porsche Cayenne

-The Porsche Cayenne was first launched in 2002 and even though it might not be Porsche’s first off-roader, it is its most famous.
-This mid-size luxury crossover sport utility has gained massive popularity because it provides comfort, luxury, performance and speed, all in one SUV.
+The Porsche Cayenne was first launched in 2002 and, even though it might not be Porsche’s first off-roader, it is its most famous.
+This mid-size luxury crossover sport utility has gained massive popularity because it provides comfort, luxury, performance and speed as an all-in-one SUV.
 As if that is not enough, the third generation of Porsche Cayenne will include the 2019 Porsche Cayenne E-Hybrid, an SUV that does not have a starter motor.

 1975 Porsche 911 Turbo 3.0 Coupe

 Having received massive love from the public, Porsche decided to scale it up by producing the Turbo 3.0 Coupe.
-This was a turbocharged version of the 911 and at the time was considered the fastest German car.
+This was a turbocharged version of the 911 and, at the time, was considered the fastest German car on the market.
 The Turbo 3.0 Coupe truly exuded the Porsche elegance in terms of style and performance, further endearing the brand to fans.

 Designed from the 911, the Porsche 959 is famous for winning the Paris-Dakar Rally.
 It is still considered the best off-road racer.
 Fans were given a treat when in 1987, Porsche released the street variant giving it a powerful four-wheel drive, twin-turbocharged flat six-engine that produced 444hp.